ErickRicky19/ErickRicky19/README.md

 Open to learn anything
 ----------------------

-Im a man who wants the world in his hands
+Im a man who wants the world in his hands, 1 year experience working full stack developer.
+Project in production.

 * 🌍  I'm based in Niracuagua-Managua
 * ✉️  You can contact me at [em0144288@gmail.com](mailto:em0144288@gmail.com)